Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Another important aspect of the Nordic walking technique, which also applies to regular walking, is the heel-to-toe foot roll.
 This means hitting the ground with your heel and following through with a rolling technique so that you push forward onto your next stride from your toes.

-Almost everyone naturally walks in a heel-to-toe walking stride, but fully mastering it is vital to maintaining good balance, posture, circulation, and protecting your joints when walking.
+Almost everyone naturally walks with a heel-to-toe stride, but fully mastering it is the key to maintaining good balance, posture, circulation, and protecting your joints when walking.

-This video explains the correct leg and feet movements involved in Nordic walking…
+The video below runs through the correct leg and foot movements involved in Nordic walking.

 Learning the Nordic walking technique from a qualified instructor

-If you don’t feel completely confident heading out for a Nordic walking session by yourself, and think you might benefit from some further guidance, then you might want to consider seeking the help of a qualified instructor.
+If you don’t feel completely confident heading out for a Nordic walking session by yourself, you might want to consider seeking the help of a qualified instructor.

 A qualified instructor will be able to run you through the technique and answer any questions you might have to make sure you’re getting the most out of the exercise.
-Most instructors will offer a taster session – so it’s okay if you decide that Nordic walking isn’t for you once you’ve tried it.
+Most instructors also offer taster sessions, so it’s okay if you decide that Nordic walking isn’t for you once you’ve tried it.

 What equipment will I need for Nordic walking?

-Other than the poles themselves, there aren’t any absolutely essential pieces of equipment needed for Nordic walking.
-However, to ensure you remain comfortable and avoid injury, it’s worth thinking about investing in some other bits kit, which we’ll cover below.
+The only essential pieces of equipment for Nordic walking are the poles.
+However, to help you remain comfortable and avoid injury, it’s worth thinking about investing in some other bits of kit, which we’ll cover below.

 Nordic walking poles

-There are two main types of Nordic walking poles, and the basic distinction is between them being fixed-length or adjustable.
-Both types of poles, when properly designed and made from the correct materials, are good options.
+There are two main types of Nordic walking poles: adjustable and fixed-length.
+When properly designed and made from the correct materials, both types are good options.

-However, it can sometimes be difficult to find the ideal fixed-length pole off the shelf, as we’re all different heights – and a lot of people like the convenience of being able to expand adjustable poles and fold them up into a bag.
+However, it can sometimes be difficult to find the ideal fixed-length pole off the shelf, as we’re all different heights.
+Plus, lots of people like the convenience of being able to expand adjustable poles and fold them up into a bag.

-There are some pairs of Nordic walking poles available for around £30, however, if you’re looking for poles that’ll last, then it can sometimes be necessary to pay a bit more.
+As for price, there are some pairs of Nordic walking poles available for around £30.
+However, if you’re looking for ones that’ll last, you might need to pay a bit more.
 Some reputable Nordic walking pole manufacturers include LEKI, Fizan, Exel, and Gabel.

 If you’d like more information to help you decide which poles to go for, you might find this guide by Bristol Nordic Walking useful.